Joseph Emory Davis: Legal career

 At an early age, Joseph Davis began working in a mercantile house.
 He studied law in Russellville and in Wilkinson County, Mississippi, where he accompanied his father in 1811 to explore the area.
 He was admitted to the bar in 1812 and first practiced in Pinckneyville, Mississippi.
 He also worked as an attorney in Greenville.

-Davis kept his connections with associates in Kentucky, serving as the delegate from Jefferson County in the convention that organized the state government in 1817.
-He took a prominent part in framing its constitution.
+He served as delegate from Jefferson County in the convention that wrote the Mississippi state constitution in 1817.

 In 1820 Davis moved to the river port of Natchez, Mississippi, where he formed a law partnership with Thomas B. Reed, then the leader of the Mississippi bar.
 They prospered in Natchez.